9. Motivational problems with ADHD

 9.1.2.
 Procrastination: not being able to do things until the last minute

 Not being able to do things until the last minute is another description of procrastination.
-The explanation arises from the stress benefit of procrastination, that in times of existential stress, things that are not immediately necessary are ignored in order to focus on the things that are acutely important now.
+The explanation arises from the stress benefit of procrastination, that in the event of existential stress, things that are not immediately necessary are ignored in order to focus on the things that are acutely important now.
 Those who can distinguish unimportant things from important ones in acute distress have a survival advantage.
 It was not so helpful for survival to admire the beautiful flowers at the side of the path while fleeing from the sabre-toothed tiger or to want to take the ripe fruit from the bush behind as a supply for the winter.

 The actual ability to concentrate and pay attention is not impaired in ADHD.
 It is the ability to direct attention that works differently in persons with ADHD than in people without ADHD.